unpoly/unpoly/src/unpoly/pages/detecting-asset-changes.md

 </html>
 ```

-Unpoly only tracks assets in the `<head>`.
-Elements in the `<body>`, inline scripts or internal styles are *not* tracked.

-To exclude an element in the `<head>` from tracking, mark it with an `[up-asset="false"]` attribute.
+See `[up-asset]` for ways to exclude elements from asset tracking, or how
+to track non-default assets.

-## Reacting to new app versions
+## Handling new asset versions {#handling-changed-assets}

 When [rendering](/up.render), Unpoly compares the current assets on the page with the new assets
 from the server response.
-If the assets don't match, Unpoly emits an `up:assets:changed` event.
+If the assets don't match, an `up:assets:changed` event is emitted.

-There is no default behavior when assets have changed.
+**There is no default behavior when assets have changed.**
 In particular no asset elements from the response
-are replaced in the current page.
+are updated in the current page.
 It is up to the developer to observe the `up:assets:changed` event and
 implement a behavior that fits their app.

-Below you can find some popular implementations.
+Below you can find some popular ways to handle new asset versions.

-### Notifying the user of new app versions
+### Notifying the user of new app versions {#notifying-the-user}

-A good way is to show a notification banner informing that a new app version is available.
+A friendly way to handle new asset version is to show a notification banner informing that a new app version is available.
-The user can then choose to reload at their convenience.
+The user can then choose to reload at their convenience, by clicking on the notification.

+The code below inserts a clickable `<div id="new-version">` banner when assets change:

 ```js
 up.on('up:assets:changed', function() {